mozilla/autophone/USAGE.md

 Autophone has a number of command-line options.
 Run "python autophone.py -h" to see them.
 Some important ones are

+--devices <devices>: Specifies an ini file which lists each device to be tested.
+                     The devices ini file has a section for each device in the form:

+                     [<devicename>]
+                     serialno=<deviceserialnumber>

+                     An example devices ini file can be found at devices.ini.example.

 --test-path <testpath>: Specifies the test manifest which will load the
                         appropriate phone test.
 Autophone will use
                         tests/manifest.ini by default.